-A 'listed building' is a building, object or structure that has a special architectural or historic interest which has been recorded in a statutory list by the Department for Culture, Media and Sport (DCMS).
-English Heritage is responsible for the administration of the listing system.
+A 'listed building' is a building, object, or structure that has a special architectural or historic interest.
+The Department for Digital, Culture, Media and Sport record these in a statutory list.
+Historic England are responsible for the listing system.

-We have over 1,600 listed buildings in Eden (outside the National Park).
+We have over 1,600 listed buildings in Eden (outside the National Parks).
 Many others are protected because they are within the curtilage of a listed building.
 The statutory list includes a description of each building.
-The statutory list includes a description of each building, which may refer to some, but not all the important features of a historic building.
-Every part of a building is listed even if it is not included in the description.
+It may refer to some, but not all, of the important features of a historic building.
+Listing applies to every part of a building, even if it is not included in the description.
 This includes the interior and any later alterations or additions.

 How do I find out if a building is listed?

-There are two ways to check if your property is listed:
+There are two ways to check if listing applies to your property:

 What do the grades mean?

-Under the listing procedure, buildings are classified into grades of relative importance.
+The listing procedure classifies buildings into grades of relative importance.

-- Grade I Buildings of exceptional national interest - about 2% of all listed buildings nationally
+Grade I means buildings are of exceptional national interest.
+These account for about 2% of all listed buildings nation-wide.

-The statutory controls on alterations apply equally to all listed buildings, whatever their grade.
+The statutory controls on alterations apply to all listed buildings, whatever their grade.

 What are the effects of listing?

-It is a criminal offence to carry out works to a listed building without prior listed building consent - even if you were not aware that the building was listed.
-To do this could lead to a substantial fine or imprisonment.
+It is a criminal offence to carry out works to a listed building without prior listed building consent (even if you were not aware of its listing).
+To do this could lead to a large fine, or imprisonment.

-Please contact development management for advice as the need for consent is not always a straightforward issue.
+Contact Development Management for advice, as the need for consent is not always a straightforward issue.
 The listed building consent process is very similar to the planning process and you will need to fill in listed building consent application forms and supply plans and details as necessary.